Ambrose Madtha

-Ambrose Madtha (2 November 1955 – 8 December 2012) was the Roman Catholic archbishop and the Nuncio to Ivory Coast.
+Ambrose Madtha (2 November 1955 – 8 December 2012) was a Roman Catholic archbishop and the Nuncio to Ivory Coast.
 He was the sixth Indian to become an Apostolic Nuncio.

 Early life

 Ambrose Madtha was born in Belthangady, on 2 November 1955 to Joseph Madtha and Mary Madtha.
 Joseph Madtha (circa 1917 - 28 January 2007), son of David Madtha and Angeline Madtha was a humble and religious man.
 He lived a decent life with his wife Mary Madtha near the Most Holy Redeemer Church, Belthangady.
 He did his schooling at Church Higher Primary School, Belthangady which was near his home.

 Career

 Madtha was ordained as a priest on 28 March 1982.
 He earned a Master of Arts in economics from Nagpur University, a Bachelor of Education degree from Lucknow University, and a doctorate in canon law from the Pontifical Urban University.

 He entered diplomatic service in June 1990 and served apostolic nunciatures in Ghana, El Salvador, Georgia, Albania and Republic of China (Taiwan).
 Madtha was ordained archbishop on 27 July 2008, two months after his appointment.
 Around 4,000 people attended the ceremony at St Joseph's Cathedral, Lucknow, capital of Uttar Pradesh state, 500 kilometers southeast of New Delhi.
 They included a 12-member delegation from Taiwan, where Madtha was previously posted as Chargé d'affaires at the Taipei-based Apostolic Nunciature in China.

 On 8 May 2008 Madtha was named Apostolic Nuncio to the Côte d'Ivoire.
 On 27 July 2008 he was ordained bishop by Cardinal Jean-Louis Tauran, president of the Pontifical Council for Interreligious Dialogue with Archbishop Albert D'Souza of Agra and Bishop Gerald J. Mathias of Lucknow as co-ordainers.
 More than 15 bishops from India and abroad joined the ceremony along with 300 priests and 600 nuns.
-On this occasion the new archbishop Madtha thanked people in Hindi, English, French and Chinese.
+On this occasion Madtha thanked people in Hindi, English, French and Chinese.
 Madtha also speaks Albanian, German, Italian, Kannada, Konkani, Russian and Spanish.